lenciel/jekyll-lenciel-theme/README.md

 ### how to change js/css

-to update css, update scss, use 'compass compile' then copy screen.css to app.css to replace the correspond part.
+to update css, update scss, use 'compass compile'.

 to update js, just update it and see take care of app.js yourself.
 ## Contributing